 In 2016/17 an archaeological dig took place to the West, South and East of the church as part of the development of the new housing estate.
-This discovered that the church originally had an apse going out about another three metres to the East, that the church extended a further sixteen metres to the West with buildings on the south side where the base of another buttress and door opening were found.
+This discovered that the church originally had an apse going out about another three metres to the East, that the church extended a further eighteen metres to the West with buildings on the south side where the base of another buttress and door opening were found.
 These remains were Saxon.
 However a post was also found that was carbon dated to 2033 B.C.!
-This tied in with remains that had been found to the East of the church when the earlier estate was built, these included Bronze Age barrows, cursus and pits for standing stones.
+This tied in with remains that had been found to the East of the church when an earlier housing estate was built in the 1960’s, these included Bronze Age barrows, cursus and pits for standing stones.
 More wooden posts were also found showing that the church stands in the middle of a Bronze Age (or possibly Neolithic) ritual enclosure.
 It has therefore been a place of worship for 4,000 years!
 It is a Christianised pagan site.
 These are common in the Middle East but rare in Britain.
 What it was that attracted the pagans to this area is unknown but it may well have been something to do with the chalybeate and fresh water springs that are present nearby.

 The Manor of Sutton is mentioned in the Domesday book as belonging to Wenlock Abbey.
 The church itself is not mentioned but that is not altogether surprising as only about half of the churches that are known to be of Saxon origin are mentioned.
 Sutton was given to St Milburga of Wenlock Abbey in the early 700s A.D.
 Until the archaeology this seemed rather strange as the manor is right on the edge of two distinct Saxon sub kingdoms of Mercia the Wreocensaete to the North and East and the Magonsaete to the South.
 Sutton is the border village of the Magonsaete.
 If however there was already a church on the site, this might well account for why it was given to Wenlock Abbey.
 This raises the possibility that there was a Romano-British church here that was subsequently rebuilt by the Saxons.